pingcap/docs-cn/v2.1/how-to/deploy/orchestrated/ansible.md

 process_supervision = systemd
 ```

-For versions earlier than TiDB 1.0.4, the TiDB-Ansible supervision method of a process is `supervise` by default.
+For versions earlier than TiDB 1.0.4, the TiDB Ansible supervision method of a process is `supervise` by default.
 The previously installed cluster can remain the same.
 If you need to change the supervision method to `systemd`, stop the cluster and run the following command:

 ```
 ansible-playbook stop.yml